Tennis

 If not tennis, he'd probably have had a career working with animals

-"I have always felt a special connection with animals, and since I was a child I have watched many documentaries about wildlife.
+"I have always felt a special connection with animals and since I was a child I've watched a lot of documentaries about wildlife.
 I would have liked to help animals in some way.
 My grandmother always told me I would be a biologist, but you have to study a lot!
 Passion, probably, would have got me there."